 Where do you work?

-This question used to mean ‘Who is your employer?’, but with more and more people working from home, and more of those people looking for ideas on how to manage a home office environment successfully, the question raises issues about what is effective and what isn’t when working from home.
+This question used to mean ‘Who is your employer?’, but with more and more people working from home, and more of those people looking for ideas on how to manage a home office environment successfully, the question raises issues about what is effective and what isn’t when working from home even more if you have many people working and that’s why taking a program as an administrative specialist can be really helpful to learn how to run an office efficiently.

 I am also a huge fan of virtual offices, as with those you can hide your personal home address (when you work from home) so it adds a lot of (much needed) privacy.
 I use a great Liverpool virtual office at the moment as we have a business near there and it works wonderfully well, so I very much recommend using a local virtual office service.